 Social Media Use

 The Foundation continues to maintain an active presence in social media.
 All published projects are accompanied by a social media campaign that includes posts to a variety of Facebook sites, Twitter, and LinkedIn.
 An email announcement of each publication is sent to the Foundation’s global database.
 As we face the precarious status of social media, especially Facebook and Twitter, SPF is contemplating whether to continue to use Facebook and Twitter as SPF official social media outlets.
 At present, the president of SPF has been using his personal social media (LinkedIn, Facebook, and Twitter).
-SPF Board members are free to use their social media, and are encouraged to spread the news of new publications presented in the SPF knowledge base.
-This step is an important part of increasing the visibility of SPF’s work..
+SPF Board members and supporters are encouraged to use their social media, and are encouraged to spread the news of new publications presented in the SPF knowledge base.
+This step is an important part of increasing the visibility of SPF’s work.

 SPF Fund Use

-The Foundation’s total operating budget for Fiscal Year 2021 (January – December 2021) was $14,754.75.
-The expenditures of $11,399.10 in the Fiscal Year 2021 (in percent) included the following:
+The Foundation’s total operating budget for Fiscal Year 2022 (January – December 2022) was $7,645.50.
+The expenditures of $3,222.50 in the Fiscal Year 2022 (in percent) included the following: